girlscript/winter-of-contributing/Python/Python_Closures/README.md

 Do you see what just happened here?
 Even after ‘outer’ finishes its execution and all its variables go out of scope, the value passed to its argument is still remembered.

-This is the beauty of closures!
 We can access the values of a function that no longer exists.

  ## **Examples**
  **Ex1:**